 This breed originates from the Basque region of Spain, developed as a dual-purpose bird.
 They are generally very personable, bright and friendly birds, excellent foragers, and good egg layers as well.
 Occasionally a white individual will crop up, but they seem to be very rare.
 To find out more about these birds, go here: http://forums.euskaloiloas.com/ , or to Slow Foods http://www.slowfoodfoundation.com/pagine/eng/arca/dettaglio.lasso?-id=773&..

 A breed originally developed in England as an autosexing commercial blue egg layer, they have in the last few years been introduced to the US by Greenfire Farms.
 All US birds originate from GFF importations.
 The stock is small in number and variable in size, color and egg color here, but many are striving for a more uniform standard.
 Many birds are gold in color instead of cream, but these gold birds are likely to carry the recessive cream gene.
 The coloration of both sexes is bright and colorful.
+I have one hen left, having switched to Arkansas Blues as my blue egg layers, but very much like the CL's both temperament and productivity.
+They are also useful for sex link olive egger crosses.

 My Other Birds